MariaF7117/MariaF7117.github.io/README.md

 - [Docker Walkthrough](https://docs.docker.com/desktop/)

-If oyu have any questions of downloading Docker Desktop, view this website.
+If you have any questions of downloading Docker Desktop, view this website.
 It can help answer some questions you may have.